PaulKish/googleanalytics-plugin/readme.md

 ## Troubleshooting

+### Fix for erorr on key upload
+Disable adblock for the plugin backend

 ### Fix for Windows / XAMPP

 **cURL error 60: SSL certificate problem: unable to get local issuer certificate**